-Former Professor Hong-Sup Lee has left KCGI to become the President of the Korean Council of Chief Information Officers (CISO).At the same time, he is also a member (commissioner) of the Personal Information Protection Committee directly under the President's Office of Korea and a professor at Konkuk University.He was a guest of honor at the KCG Group's 50th anniversary celebration held at the Kyoto International Conference Hall on June 1, 2013, and gave a congratulatory speech.
+Former Professor Hong-Sup Lee has left KCGI to become President of the Council of Chief Information Security Officers (CISO) of Korea.At the same time, he is a member (commissioner) of the Personal Information Protection Commission directly under the Office of the President of the Republic of Korea and a professor at Konkuk University.He was a guest of honor at the KCG Group's 50th anniversary celebration held at the Kyoto International Conference Center on June 1, 2013, where he delivered a congratulatory speech.

-Former Professor Hong-Sup Lee is a master's degree holder in electronic engineering from Hanyang University, Korea, and a doctor of computer engineering from Daejeon University, Korea.
-He has served as the chairman of Asia/Korea PKI Forum, the president of Korea Information Protection Agency (KISA), and the president of Korean Society for Protection Studies.At KCGI, he was in charge of "Information Security/PKI" and taught students about: o Policy for cybercrime response; o Technical response to hacking and viruses; o Analysis of ISO international information security management standards and other standards necessary for safe information system operation; o PKI standard certification technology for identification and maintaining the integrity of transaction information on the Internet.
+Former Professor Hong-Sup Lee holds an M.S. in Electronics Engineering from Hanyang University, Korea, and a Ph.D. in Computer Engineering from Daejeon University, Korea.
+He has served as Chairman of the Asia/Korea PKI Forum, President of the Korea Information Protection Agency (KISA), and President of the Korean Society of Protection Engineers.KCGI taught "Information Security/PKI" to students: - Policies for dealing with cyber crimes - Technical measures against hacking and viruses - Analysis of ISO international information security management standards necessary for secure information system operation - PKI standard certification technology for Internet identity verification and transaction information integrity maintenance.

-PKI (Public Key Infrastructure, a security infrastructure that uses public key cryptography)
+PKI (Public Key Infrastructure, a security infrastructure using public key cryptography)